Timeline: Spain's economic crisis

 - Elena Salgado takes over as economy minister after predecessor Pedro Solbes and Zapatero clash on how to stimulate the economy.

 - Like other developed countries, Spain adopts an economic stimulus plan.
-It is worth an estimated 5 percent of GDP, including 8 billion euros of infrastructure products and a 2,500-euro 'Baby Cheque' for each newborn child.
+It is worth an estimated 5 percent of gross domestic product, including 8 billion euros of infrastructure products and a 2,500-euro 'Baby Cheque' for each newborn child.

 - The Bank of Spain bails out regional lender Caja Castilla-La Mancha, the country's first bank rescue in recent years.